Importing Spreadsheet-Like Data

 head(pigs)

-is from the package (pillar
+glimpseis from the package (pillar)- Loaded with

 library(tidyverse)